-Whether your at the deer lease, building a fire in your bar-b-q pit, or lost in the wilderness, building a fire is a skill that must be mastered.
-There is a difference in knowing how to build a fire with a lighter and charcoal lighter fluid, and knowing how to build a fire just before sundown when your lost in the woods.
+Building a fire is a skill that must be mastered.
+There is a difference in knowing how to build a fire with a lighter and charcoal lighter fluid, and knowing how to build a fire just before sundown when you’re lost in the woods.

 1) Alcohol prep pads – These are the things that the nurse uses to clean your skin right before you get a shot.
 Their good for cleaning wounds and starting fires.
 The alcohol content allows the vapors to burn before the cloth of the pad to burn, so you might get a couple of minutes of burn time out of 1 pad.
 Their lightweight, easy to use, easy to light, and multi-purpose items.